-The COVID-19 pandemic and the geopolitical situation in Europe have created global economic disruption and uncertainty.
-Despite the uncertainty as to the outcome and ultimate effects of these events, the Plan has continued to follow its valuation governance process.
+Market turbulence dominated the economic landscape in 2022.
+Market uncertainty continued due to lingering pandemic related shutdowns, rising interest rates and record inflation, and continued geopolitical conflict.
+Despite the continued uncertainty as to the outcome and ultimate effects of these events, the Plan has continued to follow its valuation governance process.
 This comprehensive process used extensive sources of available information in providing its best estimate of the impact that these events have had on the valuation of its investments as of the date of these financial statements.
 However, these estimates are sensitive to key assumptions and drivers that are subject to material changes.
 Please refer to the risk discussions below for sensitivity analyses.
 The Plan is monitoring developments relating to these events and continuing to assess the ongoing impact on the Plan's investments.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Plan is not known at this time.